 Interestingly, though, research has discovered specific strains of bacteria that may link the microbiome and bodyweight.
 Studies show that people who are overweight or obese have a drastically different gut composition than people of normal weight.

-So, we’re diving into everything you need to know about probiotics and the link between how your gut composition can affect your weight.
+So, we’re diving into everything you need to know about probiotics and the link between your gut composition and your weight.

 What Are Probiotics?